Application Guide

 Forearm & Elbow

-ShearPoint placement: 2 along flexor or extensor mass based on restriction
+ShearPoint placement: 2 along the flexor or extensor mass, based on where the restriction sits.

 CLINICAL USE